 There are rules and regulations involving pre-trip inspections.
 They have to inspect their equipment, and their loads pre-trip to make sure nothing's going to malfunction and cause injury.
 In addition to that, there's

 Just by way of example, I had this case in Medford where a pedestrian, a gentleman, was walking across the intersection in a crosswalk, a marked crosswalk, with the light in his favor.
-The walk signal and there's a semi truck stopped to his left against a red light.
-Semi truck's looking at this red light.
-Pedestrian starts to cross.
-Suddenly, the semi-truck looks to his left, sees it's, clear and tries to make a right on red.
+The walk signal came on, and there was a semi truck stopped to his left against a red light.
+A semi truck is looking at this red light.
+The pedestrian starts to cross.
+Suddenly, the semi-truck looks to his left, sees it's clear, and tries to make a right on red.

 Through that visibility study, we were able to prove liability, and ultimately, force the insurer to settle with the family for the loss of their loved on.
 That's just one example of the